palahsu/endcrypt/README.md

 Encryption and decryption.
 Windows Application.

 Any Type Programming Languages Supported!
-Encypt Any Code
+Any Code file encrypt and Decrypt.

 App is Under Development!!